 10 FREE WAYS TO EXERCISE AT HOME

 Do Vacuum Lunges: One of the classic and easiest ways to build strength in your legs is by lunging.
 Add that into your daily cleaning routine doing reps of 8-10 while cleaning your home.
-It’s a two for one deal that can’t be beat & might motivate you to break out the vacuum a little more often!
+It’s a two-for-one deal that can’t be beaten & might motivate you to break out the vacuum a little more often!

 Play with the Kids: Picking up your kids, wrestling around on the floor, chasing them in the yard, going to the park or simply going for a nature walk are all great ways to get exercise into your daily routine at home for free.

 Chop & Haul Firewood: If you have a wood-burning stove or fireplace use it as a reason to get some exercise in and provide your home with heat.
 If you are able to, chop wood for your home yourself.
 If not, simply hauling wood into the house, stacking in a cool dry area or helping your spouse do so is a great multi-purpose way to get in exercise for free.
 Plus it saves you money on winter heat costs!